-2.4.4 Special educational needs (SEN), disability, mobility or medical condition
+2.4.8 Special educational needs (SEN), disability, mobility or medical condition

-The eligibility for children with SEN, disability, mobility or medical condition who cannot reasonably be expected to walk to school is assessed on an individual basis and it includes the following:
+The eligibility for children with SEN, disability, mobility or medical condition, who cannot reasonably be expected to walk to school, is assessed on an individual basis and it includes the following:

-- The child must be attending the nearest appropriate school as determined by the Council - The child cannot reasonably be expected to walk to school. - There is evidence that their medical condition, mobility issues or special educational needs affect their ability to travel to and from school.
+- The child must be attending the nearest appropriate school as determined by the Council following formal consultation - The child cannot reasonably be expected to walk to school - There is evidence that their medical condition, mobility issues or special educational needs affect their ability to travel to and from school

-The Council will consider relevant evidence from consultant or other relevant medical professional to demonstrate the difficulties they have in walking or travelling on public transport in order to go to and from school, accompanied as necessary by a responsible adult or parent.
+The Council will consider relevant evidence from consultant, or other relevant medical professional, to demonstrate the difficulties they have in walking or travelling on public transport in order to go to and from school, accompanied as necessary by a responsible adult or parent.

-The child's case will be reviewed on a regular basis and up to date information on their medical condition will be required at each review.
+The child's case will be reviewed at least annually and up to date information on their medical needs will be required at each review.
+If there has been a significant change in their presentation, this will need to come from a medical professional.

-Children and young people who have an Education, Health and Care (EHC) Plan or attend a special school do not automatically qualify for travel assistance.
+Children and young people who have an Education, Health and Care (EHC) Plan, or attend a special school, do not automatically qualify for travel assistance.

-2.4.5 Discretionary arrangements
+2.4.9 Discretionary arrangements

-The Council reserves the right to charge towards the costs of any transport assistance provided under discretionary arrangements.
+The Council reserves the right to charge towards the costs of any transport travel assistance provided under discretionary arrangements.